-Guide to Running an Efficient Accounts Payable Department with AP Automation Software
+Tips to Run an Accounts Payable Department with AP Automation

 AP automation software uses robotic process automation (RPA) by applying standard rules to routine accounts payable processes.
 Automation and robots may scare some members of the accounts payable staff who fear the loss of their jobs when work is automated with new systems.

 - Responding to constant hounding of incoming vendor calls about when they’ll receive payments,

 - following up repeatedly with approvers to get invoices approved,

 - Chasing down lost paperwork,